 So, make sure that your first priority should be to reduce air travel.
 If you can take an overnight bus/train to reach a city then choose that instead of flying over there.
 I know it is not convenient but if we want a working planet in the near future then we have to sacrifice a little of the comfort.

-However, there are some times when air travel is unavoidable.
-In such instances, you can carry less luggage and try to opt for flights which use biofuel.
+However, there are times when air travel is unavoidable.
+In such instances, you can carry less luggage and try to opt for flights that use biofuel.

 Offset your Carbon Footprint

 Well, thankfully, we don’t have to be guilty of being the reason behind climate change anymore.
 Because now you have an option to offset your carbon footprint which is known as carbon offsetting.
 But what does this even mean?

 Well, a carbon offset program is how you can compensate for the CO2 emission caused directly/indirectly by you.
 You will have to pay for this program so that your carbon footprint can be reduced.
 Is it for real though?

 It definitely is but you have to be careful as there are a lot of profit-making companies out there too.
 Also, this should be chosen as the last resort.
 So, your first instinct should be to follow sustainable traveling steps and not make up for the CO2 emission caused by you.

 Well, there are a few websites that help you calculate your carbon offset amount.
 This will rely on the miles you have flown, your travel class, type of aircraft, and the fuel used.
 Once you have the amount, you can go to carbon offsetting projects and enter the amount that you need to offset.